Community Trust and Assurance Board

-What is the Community Trust and Advisory Board (CTAB)?
+What is the Community Trust and Assurance Board (CTAB)?

 The Community Trust and Assurance Board (CTAB) represents the InCommon community in InCommon’s trust and assurance related programs and initiatives.
 It is advisory to the InCommon Steering Committee.
 The CTAB was formerly known as the Assurance Advisory Committee (AAC).
 CTAB membership includes representatives from higher education, other research and scholarly communities, internal auditors, and other key constituents.
 Details are in the CTAB charter.